MiamiOH-CSE274/Interactive-Debugging/README.md

 When your program stops at the first breakpoint, scroll up until you find the variable “grid” … you shouldn’t have to go up far.
 Right-click on “grid”, and select QuickWatch.
 This will open a window that shows you the variable name, its value (which is what the variable contains right now), and its type.

 * 4.a) What would you expect grid to contain before the bug starts hopping?
 What does it actually contain at this point?
-I expect the grid to contain nothing before the bug starts hopping.
+I expect the grid to contain spaces before the bug starts hopping.
 The grid actually contains the strange characters as well as some 8's.

 Hint: In order to get a better look at the contents of grid (which is an array of characters), in the QuickWatch window, select the drop-down box at the end of the “value” column and choose “text visualizer.”
 This should pop up a window that gives you view of everything contained in grid.
 The view in the QuickWatch window cuts off when it runs out of room.